MENU

 Add the pasta to the boiling water and cook until done (about 15 minutes).
 Do not overcook: the pasta should be cooked to just al dente.

-While the pasta is cooking, combine the eggs and milk in a medium sauce pan.
+While the pasta and mushrooms are cooking, combine the eggs and milk in a medium sauce pan.
 Whisk until smooth.
-Add the reduced-fat cheddar cheese and salt.

 Place the saucepan over medium heat.